Frequently Asked Questions

 Acupuncture is one therapy which comes under the umbrella of “Oriental Medicine.”It involves the insertion of fine needles into specific locations on the body in order to stimulate “Qi” (energy) and treat many conditions.
 For more information on what acupuncture can treat, have a look at the World Health Organization’s website.
 This will give you an overview of the disease categories for which acupuncture has been demonstrated to benefit.
-Also look at the British Acupuncture Council website for which there is a link on this page.
+Also look at the British Acupuncture Council website.

 Chinese Herbal Medicine in another therapy which comes under the umbrella of “Oriental Medicine”.
 It has been practiced for at least 25 centuries and has a written history which still informs and inspires practitioners today.

 Herbal Medicine must never be self prescribed.
 Practitioners today have many years of study to enable them to safely administer herbal prescriptions and are able to do this through careful and meticulous identification of disease pattern.
-Herbs can safely treat many different conditions and for a fuller overview of these please refer to the RCHM website which you will find a link for on this website.
+Herbs can safely treat many different conditions and for a fuller overview of these please refer to the RCHM website.

 I would prefer that Doctors are kept fully informed as to all treatments being taken including TCM and self prescribed medications.